Pseudonym-Tim/PROJECT-L.I.F.E-Demo/README.md

 # PROJECT L.I.F.E Demo
-Demo of a elemental combat platformer, inspired by games like Hollow Knight
+Demo of a 2D elemental combat platformer, inspired by Hollow Knight and other similar games